rwth-acis/OCD-Web-Client/README.md

 # Quick Set-Up Guide
 ### Client Configuration at Learning Layers
-To make the web client able to communicate with the OCD service, either use an existing Learning Layers client or register your own at https://api.learning-layers.eu/o/oauth2/.
+To set up the Learning layers OIDC login, either use an existing Learning Layers client or register your own at https://api.learning-layers.eu/o/oauth2/.
 At login, Learning Layers has to be able to refer back to your client with the following configurations:
 * The web clients login page has to be mentioned as a _Redirect URI_
 * The _Grant Type_ must be implicit and the _Scope_ has to include openid, email and profile